HQ Theatres & Hospitality (HQT&H) is a division of Qdos Entertainment, one of the largest entertainment groups in Europe.

 Renowned for a glittering array of star names headlining in spectacular, innovative productions, Qdos Entertainment is the world’s biggest pantomime producer.
 Stars of TV, Stage and Entertainment and a Company of over 1,000 actors, singers, dancers and musicians make magic every festive season at 35 venues across England, Northern Ireland, Scotland and Wales.

 In 2016 Qdos Entertainment brought the magic of pantomime back to the West End at the London Palladium with a dazzling production of Cinderella which was nominated for two Olivier Awards.
 In 2017 they returned to the iconic venue with a star-studded production of Dick Whittington which won the 2018 Olivier Award for Best Entertainment and Family.
-Later this year they will return with an all-new production of Snow White starring Dawn French, Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot and Strictly stars Vincent and Flavia.
+They returned again in 2018 with an all-new production of Snow White at the London Palladium which starred Dawn French, Julian Clary, Paul Zerdin, Nigel Havers, Gary Wilmot and Strictly stars Vincent and Flavia.

 Production facilities are based in Scarborough and Beverley where staff create and maintain spectacular stage sets and over 100,000 costumes.